WHIO (AM): Move to Dayton, Ohio

 At its founding, WHIO was an NBC Red Network affiliate, also taking some shows from the NBC Blue Network.
-But in the 1940s, WHIO switched to the CBS Radio Network.
-Then, as network programming moved from radio to television, WHIO switched to a full service middle of the road format of popular music, news and sports.
+In the 1940s, WHIO switched to the CBS Radio Network.
+WHIO carried CBS's line up of dramas, comedies, news and sports during the "Golden Age of Radio."
+Then, as network programming moved from radio to television, WHIO switched to a full service, middle of the road format of popular music, news and sports.

+FM and TV stations

 In 1946, Cox Radio added an FM station, 99.1 WHIO-FM.
 At first, WHIO-FM simulcast the AM station.
 But in the 1960s, it began airing a beautiful music format.
 And in 1989, it became WHKO with a country music format.

 In 1949, Cox added a TV station, WHIO-TV on Channel 13 (later on Channel 7).
-Because WHIO had been an CBS affiliate, WHIO-TV also began airing CBS Television programs.
+Because WHIO had been a CBS Radio affiliate, WHIO-TV also began airing CBS television programs.
+WHIO-TV, along with WHIO 1290 and WHKO 99.1, have been owned by Cox since their founding.

+Past personalities

 WHIO's long history in the market included Lou Emm.
 Emm was a popular host of variety shows, live remote broadcasts and station promotions.
 He started at WHIO in the early 1940s and retired in 1992.
 When Emm died a few years later, all Dayton radio stations paused for a moment of silence.

 Phil Donahue started at WHIO as the host of the weekday talk show "Conversation Piece" in the 1960s before his move to television and competitor Channel 2 WLWD (now WDTN) in 1967.
 His show became nationally syndicated beginning in 1970.
 During this era, Winston Hoehner was news director at WHIO for 25 years and was a member of the Ohio Associated Press Broadcast Journalism Hall of Fame.
 He died in 1990.

-WHIO was the originating station of a regional news network in the 1960s and '70s which was aired late afternoons on stations in surrounding communities throughout the Miami Valley as "The DP&L News Network" (named for its sponsor, The Dayton Power and Light Company).
-A similar network aired in the 1990s during this same time frame as "The Newscenter 7 Radio Network."
+WHIO was the originating station of a regional news network in the 1960s and 1970s which was aired late afternoons on stations in surrounding communities throughout the Miami Valley as "The DP&L News Network" (named for its sponsor, The Dayton Power and Light Company).
+A similar network aired in the 1990s during this same time frame as "The Newscenter 7 Radio Network".

+FM simulcast

-On October 30, 2006, Cox Radio pulled the plug on the all-1980 hits format on WDPT "95.7 The Point."
-The station switched to a simulcast of WHIO's News/Talk format.
-95.7 WHIO-FM has an effective radiated power of 50,000 watts and covers much of south central Ohio, also reaching into Eastern Indiana.
-The simulcast gives listeners the choice of hearing WHIO on either FM or AM.
+On October 30, 2006, Cox Radio pulled the plug on the all-1980s hits format on WDPT "95.7 The Point".
+The FM station switched to a simulcast of WHIO's news/talk format.
+WDPT took the new call sign WHIO-FM.
+The FM station has an effective radiated power (ERP) of 50,000 watts.

+WHIO-FM strong FM signal helps the two stations cover much of south central Ohio, also reaching into Eastern Indiana.
+The simulcast gives listeners the choice of hearing WHIO on either AM or FM.